Computer Maintenance and Networking (CMNW)

 CMNW 287, WORK-BASED LEARNING I - CMNW 1-3 (1)

-This course provides supervised, paid work experience with approved employer(s) in an area related to the student's program.
-Emphasis is placed on integrating prior or concurrent classroom learning with work experience through career readiness competencies.
-Students will be able to evaluate career selection and satisfactorily demonstrate work-related competencies.
+This course provides supervised work experience building on experience in Work-Based Learning with approved employer(s) in an area related to the student’s program.
+Emphasis is placed on integrating classroom learning with work experience.
+Students will be able to evaluate career selection, demonstrate employability skills, and satisfactorily perform work-related competencies.
+Activities are coordinated and evaluated by college personnel.

 Typically Offered: Offer as required